Spyros-Papanastasiou-667/Z-turn-Board-V2-Diary/.site/projects/standalone/PL&PS.synced/README.md

 #### [Code(C++)](code)

 * Vitis: For those interested, renaming `.c` to `.cpp` and using `extern "C" {}` on `C` headers, seems to work (for now 😱).
+* Instead of describing the code, i'll jump right to the next chapter, with the hopes of using an `AXI Interrupt Controller` [successfully].

 #### Code(VHDL)